SecretFox/BetterUIToggle/README.md

 # BetterUIToggle
-SWLMod that makes it harder to re-enable GUI after hiding it
+Makes hiding UI quicker, harder to re-enable, and keeps the mods running on the background
 Use `/option BetterUIToggle_HideMap false` to keep map
 Use `/option BetterUIToggle_HideChat false` to keep chat